joycechew/joycechew.github.io/_pages/about.md

 ---
 permalink: /
 title: "About me"
-excerpt: "I am a fifth year PhD candidate studying applied mathematics at UCLA."
+excerpt: "Assistant professor of mathematics & statistics at Calvin University"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a fifth year PhD candidate studying applied mathematics at UCLA.
-On May 1, 2025, I successfully defended my thesis!
-I work with Professor Deanna Needell, and I am supported by the NSF Graduate Research Fellowship.
-Previously, I attended Calvin University, where I obtained bachelor's degrees in mathematics and chemistry, with a minor in computer science.
-I am broadly interested in the mathematics of data science; I am currently working on various projects related to machine learning on manifolds.
-I am also interested in low-rank matrix and tensor approximation and issues of bias in machine learning.
+I am an assistant professor of mathematics & statistics at Calvin University.
+I completed my PhD in mathematics at UCLA under the supervision of [Deanna Needell](https://www.math.ucla.edu/~deanna/), where I developed and studied mathematical data analysis methods for geometrically structured data.
+Prior to graduate school, I attended Calvin University, where I obtained bachelor's degrees in mathematics and chemistry.
+I am broadly interested in the mathematics of data science; in addition to the areas of my graduate work, I am also interested in low-rank matrix and tensor approximation and issues of bias in machine learning.

 Contact Information
 =====
-* Email: joycechew [at] math [dot] ucla [dot] edu
+* Email: joyce [dot] chew [at] calvin [dot] edu
-* Office: Mathematical Sciences 6153
+* Office: North Hall 285
-* Office Hours: Tuesdays 10:00AM-12:00PM, or by appointment.
+* Office Hours: By appointment.

 If you do not receive an email response within 24 hours, please ping me again.
-I am happy to discuss math, graduate school (applying, my experience so far, and everything in between), and the [NSF Graduate Research Fellowship](https://www.nsfgrfp.org) with any students.